Project-Apollo-Forecast/Project-Apollo/README.md

    - Adapt and refine the models for different market sectors.

 By following these recommendations and embarking on the suggested next steps, organizations can leverage data-driven revenue predictions to make informed decisions, optimize business strategies, and gain a competitive edge in the market.

+7. Account for mergers:
+    - ATT was the only company with mergers.
+We believe our data did not explain this.
+Also, we believe the model is overfitting based on the models inability to account for those changes.
+    - We need to explore other methods of handling mergers, such as omitting the revenue prior to 2007, or adding in the revenues of the absorbed companies.
 ***

 ### Click buttons below for investor relations information: